Mental health services and support

 Johnny's Happy Place

 A community space weekend cafe, located at Keystone, 97 Rockingham Road, Kettering, Northants, NN16 9HX.
-The cafe offers support to those suffering with their mental health, welcoming everyone between 10am and 2pm on Saturdays and 11am and 2pm on Sundays.
+The cafe offers support to those suffering with their mental health.

 Find out more about Johhny's Happy Place.